shovoalways/varFolio/README.md

 ## ⏳ Prerequisite
 You need the following skills to start with
-- Photoshop/Figma
+- HTML
-- WordPress
+- CSS
-- Elementor
+- JavaScript

 ## 🧑‍💻 Contributors